1uckyneo/jagdai/README.md

 }))
 ```

-Whether `useQuery` triggers re-rendering depends on the comparison between the return value before its first parameter and the next return value.
+Whether `useQuery` triggers a re-render is determined by comparing the return value from its first function-type parameter between the previous and the next.

 By default, a strict comparison will be performed first.
-If `Object.is(old, new)` is true, there will be no re-rendering.
+If `Object.is(old, new)` is `true`, there will be no re-rendering.

 If they are not strictly equal and are of the `object` type, such as an array, a shallow comparison will be performed.
 If they are still not equal, re-rendering will be triggered.

-The second parameter of `useQuery` is an optional function, and we can customize the comparison function to override this default behavior.
+The second parameter of `useQuery` is an optional function, and you can customize the comparison function to override this default behavior.

 ---

-## Who is this library for?

-First, the premise is that your project is using React.

-However, team members may not be very familiar with the React ecosystem, or the project may not be very familiar with it in the initial stage.

-Now, there are some performance bottlenecks in the cross-component state management of the project.

-And currently, a large amount of business code has been accumulated based on React's basic APIs such as `useState` and `useEffect`.

-Due to the difference in APIs, it is not practical to quickly refactor and migrate to popular community state management libraries.

-Then, the API design of **jagdai** may help you reduce the difficulty of migrating code.

----

 ## Inspiration
-- [Remesh](https://github.com/remesh-js/remesh) inspired the importance of distinguishing between **state/query** and **command**.
-The reason why jagdai distinguishes between `query`-`useQuery` combination and `command`-`useCommand` combination is for this reason.
-If conditions permit, I still hope you will consider Remesh as your first choice.

-- [zustand](https://github.com/pmndrs/zustand) was inspired by the use of selector-style parameters in `useQuery` as a way to subscribe/query state.

-- [hox](https://github.com/umijs/hox) If I had known about it at the beginning, perhaps **jagdai** would not have appeared.
-Because the predecessor of **jagdai** was due to the situation mentioned in **Who is this library for**?

-- [ahooks](https://github.com/alibaba/hooks) To achieve the goal of "never triggering a re-render and being able to call the latest function" with `useCommand`, I spent a long time on it until I found inspiration from `useMemoizedFn` in **ahooks**.
+- [Remesh](https://github.com/remesh-js/remesh) In Jagdai's design of APIs such as `query`, `command`, and `event`, there are many traces of imitation of Remesh.
+If the conditions are appropriate, especially for developing large projects, I hope that the more powerful and advanced Remesh can become your preferred choice.

+- [Hox](https://github.com/umijs/hox) Jagdai was born because there was a project that did not use a state management library, and because the frequent re-renders caused performance problems that were unacceptable, a low-cost refactoring solution was needed.
+If we had known about Hox at that time, Jagdai might not have been created.
+In addition, the problem of nesting the same Store component within the Store component also borrowed the solution from Hox.

+- [Zustand](https://github.com/pmndrs/zustand) The selector-style API of Zustand inspired the design of `useQuery`.